aubrijesh/Routerjs/README.md

 </template>
 ```

-On load of html page your route template will be render.
+On load of html page your first route template will be render.

 # Route Navigation: